dreamspy/My-Cheatsheets-and-Guides/Learning ROS.md

 - **roscore**: Master + rosout + parameter server (parameter server will be introduced later)

 ## Nodes
-A node really isn't much more than an executable file within a ROS package.
+A node really isn`t much more than an executable file within a ROS package.
 ROS nodes use a ROS client library to communicate with other nodes.
 Nodes can publish or subscribe to a Topic.
 Nodes can also provide or use a Service.

 - roscore = ros+core : master (provides name service for ROS) + rosout (stdout/stderr) + parameter server (parameter server will be introduced later)
 - rosnode = ros+node : ROS tool to get information about a node.